AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 ### Adding the `--coming-version` option

-You can compare your current Adobe Commerce installation with Adobe Commerce versions `>=2.3`.
+You can compare your current Adobe Commerce installation with any Adobe Commerce version `>=2.3` by using the `--coming-version` option.

 You must provide the version as a parameter when running the `upgrade:check` command: